JosephEoff/josepheoff.github.io/_posts/2021-03-11-soilmoisture-4.md

 |------------------|
 |![Mud-Py sensor data](/assets/2021-03-11-soilmoisture-4/mud-py-sensordata.png)|

 Mud-Py itself doesn't know bean about the sensors, their names, or the measurement units.
 It has tables and fields for that stuff, but it expects the user to enter it.
-In the case of the Mud-Py MQTT bridge, the bridge itself knows what its sensor can do so it fills in the needed stuff in the database then links it in with the sensor data - the sensor type names and the units were created by the bridge the first time the sensor data hit it.
+In the case of the Mud-Py MQTT bridge, the bridge itself knows what its sensors can do so it fills in the needed stuff in the database then links it in with the sensor data - the sensor type names and the units were created by the bridge the first time the sensor data hit it.

 That's the current state of the soil moisture monitoring project - making progress.